 Prior to Master Locators arriving on site, PA OneCall marked the public utility lines with EM.
 As part of our standard routine, Master Locators verified the One Call markout using GPR and EM prior to beginning the vacuum excavation work.
 Because One Call does not always use GPR to locate utilities, Master Locators confirms the location of the lines with GPR.
 In this situation, One Calls markings were about 3 feet off from Master Locators markings.

 After completing the mark outs, Master Locators dug with vacuum excavation on each both our technicians mark out and the One Call mark out, and found the lines to be right where our technician marked them.
 Verifying utilities using more than one method is always a better way to ensure the location of the utility.
 Master Locators performed test pits along the shoulder and in the right lanes of the highway.
 This was done to confirm the location and depths of all utilities.

-Master Locators used a jackhammer and a core drill to break up the concrete, and then used air vacuum excavation to do the test pits.
-Five test pits were done along the shoulder, and five in the right lanes of the highway.
+Master Locators used a jackhammer and a core drill to break up the concrete, then used air vacuum excavation to do the test pits.
+Five test pits were done along the shoulder and five in the right lanes of the highway.
 After the depth and location of the lines were confirmed, the roadway was restored by hot mix asphalt.

 Deliverables: Electronic Sketch / PMU; Test Hole Data Sheets